Chagrin d'amour

+Chagrin d'amour (/fr/) was a French pop duo formed 1981 in Paris and often cited as the ones who recorded the first French hip hop album.
+It is best known for its 1981 single "Chacun fait (c'qui lui plait)".

+History

-Chagrin d’amour was a French pop duo formed 1981 in Paris and often cited as the ones who recorded the first French hip hop album.
-In 1982 Grégory Ken and Valli Kligerman released “Chacun fait (c'qui lui plait),” a recording of songs all performed in French with obvious influences by the rap music style.
-The album gained instant success in the country and sold over 3 million copies.
-Chagrin d’amour's songs with simple rhymes and rap techniques caused many amateur music artists to become interested in the hip-hop style.
+In 1981 Grégory Ken (Jean-Pierre Trochu) and Valli Kligerman released "Chacun fait (c'qui lui plait)", a single in French with influences from rap music.
+The single gained instant success in the country; it sold over 3 million copies.
+In 1982 their debut album Chagrin d'amour which featured the hit single was released.
+Chagrin d'amour's songs with simple rhymes and rap techniques caused many amateur music artists to become interested in the emerging hip hop style.
+Following the release of their second album Mon bob et moi in 1984 the duo split.